crewdevio/Trex/README.md

            add module to import_mao.json.

 SUBCOMMANDS:
-   [install or i] install some module. delete     delete a module from import_map.json.
+   [install or i]  install some module.

+   delete<@version>  delete a module from import_map.json and cache.

    getTool  install some tool.

    update  update Trex.

    treeDeps  view dependencie tree.
 ```

 for a better implementation of this tool you can use the tool Commands of deno [Commands](https://deno.land/x/commands)